 Dealing with personal injury cases, especially with regard to tort law, can be incredibly time-consuming and complex.
-Litigation support services can assist firms significantly by consulting on such cases and doing a handful of different tasks like retrieving records, serving subpoenas, eDiscovery, drafting legal documents, staying up-to-date on the latest law changes, and more.
+Litigation support services are a big help to firms.
+They give advice on cases and handle various tasks, like getting records, sending subpoenas, managing eDiscovery, creating legal documents, and staying updated on new laws and more.

 Essentially, they are there to help the firm so that the lawyers can focus their full effort on the aspects of the case that need their utmost attention.
 Therefore, outsourcing litigation support services is one of the most cost-effective methods to ensure that your clients get the best representation possible through your firm.

 – By Ben Michael, Attorney, Michael & Associates

 Working with the right litigation support partners has become crucial to case management at our firm.
 They save us time and money.
 My staff has access to various software packages that help speed up the e-discovery process, one example being document OCR.
 This particular software makes scanned PDF documents searchable by keywords cutting down the time needed to read through boxes of documents.
 This is only one example of many types of software that have become standard for the litigation process that firms have at their disposal.